🇰🇷Korea - Recommended shopping places in Seoul

 What to Expect: With hundreds of stalls packed into narrow alleys, Namdaemun Market offers a bit of everything—from kids’ clothes to handicrafts, souvenirs, and electronics.
 If you’re looking for bargains or unique local goods, this is the place to go.
 It used to be 24 hours market.
 After Covid, all the shops closed at 8pm.
 This is old market where you can get dried fruits like dried apple, dried strawberry, dried guava and of course Korea Red Ginseng they're at competitive price.

 Tip: Haggle!
 It’s expected in most shops.
 Aim for a discount of around 10-20%.
 Also, don’t miss trying some of the street food, especially the famous hotteok (sweet Korean pancakes).
-When you are at Nnamdaemun, you can also visit Sungnyemun (숭례문; lit.
+When you are at Namdaemun, you can also visit Sungnyemun (숭례문; lit.
 Honoring Propriety Gate), is one of the Eight Gates in the Fortress Wall of Seoul, South Korea.
 The gate formed the original southern boundary of the city during the Joseon period, although the city has since significantly outgrown this boundary.

 Dried strawberries.
 180g.